Overview of On Campus Housing

 - Plan for managing collection of items

-MSU University Student Housing and Culinary Services allow Registered Student Organizations and University departments to request a table in the entrances to the dining centers for the purpose of presenting information to students.
+MSU University Student Housing and Culinary Services allow Registered Student Organizations and University departments to request a table in the entrances to Miller Dining Commons for the purpose of presenting information to students.

 - Registered MSU student organizations and University departments must request an information

 table with University Student Housing Life at least five (5) business days prior to

 the first day of tabling.
 University Student Housing reserves the right to deny information